-Staff will be given training to help them understand the issues of radicalisation, are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
+All staff will be given training1 to help them understand the issues of radicalisation, are able to recognise the signs of susceptibility or radicalisation and know how to refer their concerns.
 This information forms part of their safeguarding training.
 Staff are updated as necessary at safeguarding briefings as appropriate.